Septic System Repairs

 Distribution and Junction Box Repair

-Older septic systems or septic systems in high-traffic areas can have some d-box issues.
-Roots may also infiltrate the d-box and prevent the effluent from escaping to the disposal field.
-Good new though!
-Distribution boxes are easy to fix most of the time and may be the reason your system is not leaching properly.Β If your system is failing to leach, the distribution box should always be checked before identifying complete field failure.Β
+Older septic systems or those in high-traffic areas may face d-box issues.
+Roots can also infiltrate the d-box and block effluent from reaching the disposal field.
+However, d-boxes are usually easy to repair and might be the reason your system isn’t leaching properly.
+Before assuming field failure, always check the d-box.

-Hot tip – just in case you’re wondering…Β What the heck is effluent?
-Effluent is the water that leaves the back of the septic tank to the disposal field.
-Effluent is the semi-treated water that exits the tank.
+Hot tip: Effluent is the semi-treated water that leaves the back of the septic tank and flows into the disposal field.

 Sewer Line Repairs and Replacement